-Norfolk Island has its own Valuer-General who is appointed under the Land Valuation Act 2012 (NI) by the Minister; Paul O'Kelly is currently appointed as the Valuer-General (NI).
+Norfolk Island has its own Valuer-General who is appointed under the Land Valuation Act 2012 (NI) by the Minister; Mr Paul O'Kelly is currently appointed as the Valuer-General (NI).

-The information below is provided to assist property owners in understanding the land valuations.
+The information below is provided to assist property owners in understanding land valuations.

-If you have queries regarding your valuation, in the first instance contact the Registrar of Titles on telephone +6723 23691.
+If you have queries about your valuation, in the first instance contact the Registrar of Titles on telephone +672 3 23691.

 Valuation of Land

-Norfolk Island property owners who are required to pay land rates received a first time notice of valuation of their property from the Valuer-General in 2018, in accordance with the Land Valuation Act 2012 (NI).
-The date of valuation for the inaugural valuation was set as 30 June 2017 and, the date of effect of the valuation 1 July 2018.
+Norfolk Island property owners who are required to pay land rates received the first-time notice of valuation of their property from the Valuer-General in 2018, in accordance with the Land Valuation Act 2012 (NI).
+The date of valuation for the inaugural valuation was set as 30 June 2017 and, the date of effect of the valuation was 1 July 2018.

 What is Unimproved Value?

 The Unimproved Value is the amount the land alone, would be expected to sell for without any improvements.
 Improvements include a dwelling, shed, pool, garage, carport and any other structures on the land.

-The Valuer-General considered the overall property market and analysed the sales of properties in order to determine the Unimproved Value of the land without any structures.
+The Valuer-General considers the overall property market as well as the sales of properties in order to determine the Unimproved Value of the land without any structures.

 What is the Unimproved Value used for?

-Council is required to levy rates annually under the applied Local Government Act 1993 (NSW)(NI).
+The Council is required to levy rates annually under the applied Local Government Act 1993 (NSW)(NI) when levying rates the Council must include an ad valorem component which relates specifically to the value of the land.

 What can I do if I don’t agree with the Unimproved Value?